h4ckyou/h4ckyou.github.io/_posts/2026-02-21-kernel-security.md

 #### LPE

+With `KASLR` defeated this means we can then make use of any kernel address of our choice.

-With `KASLR` defeated this means we have just one arbitrary call as we control the address of `logger->log_function`
+Back to the challenge, we have just one arbitrary call as we control the address of `logger->log_function`

 The intended solution was to make use of the `run_cmd` kernel function.